-He is the author of three other monographs on UK and French Politics.
+He is the author of four other monographs on UK and French Politics.
 He has written fifty journal articles and chapters, and has edited a dozen books, his two most recent being Stardom in Postwar France (Berghahn, 2011), with Diana Holmes; and The Presidents of the French Fifth Republic (Palgrave, 2013), with David Bell.

 John Gaffney is also Co-Director of the Aston Centre for Europe, a Visiting Professor at Sciences-Po, Rennes and at Sciences-Po, Lille, and has twice been a Visiting Scholar at Harvard University.
 From Sept-Dec 2014, he was made a Visiting Research Fellow at Sciences-Po, Paris.
 He supervises PhDs on a range of topics and lectures at both undergraduate and postgraduate levels.

 He is a member of the executive editorial board of the journal French Politics.
 He has also served on the Award Committee for the Stanley Hoffman Prize of the American Political Science Association and the Political Studies Association (UK) Mackenzie Book Prize.